Table of Contents

 - Bake the clay according to the package instructions.

 Super easy, right?
-Hand these out as gifts on Valentine's Day, or choose to wear your heart on your ears.
-Add small jewels to them after baking for a look that sparkles.
+You can hand these out as gifts on Valentine's Day or choose to wear your heart on your ears.
+For added flair, consider adding small jewels to them after they're done baking.

 2. Fried Eggs Earrings

-If you love your eggs fried, then you'll love these Fried Eggs Earrings.
-Best of all, beginner jewelry-makers and chefs alike can whip up these eggs with no problem.
-Here’s what you’ll need:
+If you love your eggs fried, then you'll love these fried eggs-inspired earrings.
+These earrings are sure to bring personality to your jewelry collection.
+Best of all, beginner jewelry-makers and chefs alike can whip up these eggs with no problem!

 - White and yellow polymer clay